protonerdy/html/README.md

-# html
+# HTML Calculator
-My HTML projects
+This is a calculator which runs on HTML, CSS and JavaScript.